amberhe613/Cyelp/README.md

 4. jQuery

 ## Application Functions
-1. Post name, photos, description and other information about resturants.
+1. Post photos, description and other information about resturants.
+2. Search exsiting resturants.
-2. Leave reviews about resturants and edit comments whenever users need.
+3. Leave reviews about resturants and edit or delete comments whenever users need.
-3. Rate resturants on a five-star rating scale according to food quality, service and etc.
+4. Rate resturants on a five-star rating scale according to food quality, service and etc.
-4. Login with facebook account or google account.
+5. Login with facebook account or google account.
+6. Display resturant location on Google Maps.